Junyi00/tp/docs/UserGuide.md

 **:keyboard: Examples:**<br>

 * `addo 1 n/Banana Cake 1 q/2 a/Changi Airport`<br>
-  Adds the order, 2 x Banana cakes to the list, tags it to customer at index 1, and status is `pending`, address is `Changi Airport`.
+  Adds the order, 2 x Banana cakes to the list, tags it to customer at index 1, and status is `Pending`, address is `Changi Airport`.

 * `addo 4 n/Strawberry ice cream`<br>
-  Adds the order 1 x Strawberry ice cream, tags it to customer 4, and sets status to `pending`, address is the customer's address.
+  Adds the order 1 x Strawberry ice cream, tags it to customer 4, and sets status to `Pending`, address is the customer's address.

 </div>

+<div style="page-break-after: always;"></div>

 #### Listing all orders : `listo`